 This scholarship was established for students employed while attending school part-time.
-To be eligible, a student must
+Award amounts vary based upon individual financial need but are limited to actual tuition at MAC.
+To be eligible, a student must:

-- Be enrolled at least half-time but less than full-time at a participating Missouri postsecondary school; - Work and be compensated for at least 20 hours per week; - Be 18 years of age or older; - Demonstrate financial need; - Maintain satisfactory academic progress according to standards of the school; - Be a Missouri resident and a U.S. citizen or eligible noncitizen; - Not be pursuing a degree or certificate in theology or divinity.
+- Be enrolled at least half-time but less than full-time at a participating Missouri postsecondary school; - Work and be compensated for at least 20 hours per week; - · Be 18 years of age or older; - · Demonstrate financial need; - Maintain satisfactory academic progress according to standards of the school; - · Be a Missouri resident and a U.S. citizen; - Not be pursuing a degree or certificate in theology or divinity.